bwhitesell/Chaperone/crymepipelines/README.md

 by crymeweb.

 The functional object in CrymePipelines is a `CrymeTask`.
 CrymeTasks are defined in the `src/tasks.py` file and scheduled via an airflow DAG.
+CrymeTasks are built by defining a class that inherits `tasks.base.BaseCrymeTask` (as well as any mixins) and has a single `run` method.

 #### Config